-- What is Turkey Tail aka "Trametes versicolor"
+- What is Turkey Tail (Trametes versicolor)

 - Health Benefits of Turkey Tail

-- Is Turkey Tail edible? (and Recipes)
+- Is Turkey Tail Edible?

 - Best Places To Buy Turkey Tail

-What is Turkey Tail Mushroom aka "Trametes versicolor"
+What is Turkey Tail Mushroom (Trametes versicolor)

-Turkey Tail Mushroom known as "Trametes versicolor, Coriolus versicolor and Polyporus versicolor" in the science world, is a fungus that grows on dead logs worldwide and gifts us its immune boosting properties.
-Its potency is to the point that there have been several promising studies done into Turkey Tail aiding with cancer treatment.
+Turkey Tail Mushroom (scientifcally known as Trametes versicolor, Coriolus versicolor and Polyporus versicolor) is a fungus that grows on dead logs worldwide and gifts us its immune boosting properties.
+Turkey Tail Mushrooms sit firmly at the top of the stack of incredible natural healers - in good company with others such as Chaga (Inonotus obliquus), Reishi (Ganoderma lucidum), Cordyceps (Cordyceps sinensis) & Lion's Mane (Hericium erinaceus).
+Its potency is to the point that there have been several promising studies on the use of Turkey Tail in aiding cancer treatment.
 The name comes from the brown, tan and white rings that strike through the fungus, leaving it to resemble a turkeys tail.
-While the term 'versicolor' simply means 'of many colours'.
+The common Latin term 'versicolor' simply means 'of many colours'.

-But what exactly is it?
+But what exactly is Turkey Tail?

 For the mushrooms nerds out there, Turkey Tail is a polypore fungi, also sometimes known as 'bracket fungi'.
 It means that it forms fruiting bodies from pores on the underside and most often found on dead or decaying logs.
 Also easily found worldwide, which may have something to do with its global popularity.